Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: Ergodic Channels and Their Broader Physical Implications

-where `EPCPR' stands for "energy-preserving channels and passive resets," and \(\tau\) is an arbitrary passive state where the resetting occurs with probability \(1-p\). \begin{Lemma} \cite{Swati2023} Ergotropy is monotone under $\Lambda_{EPCPR}$ channels. \end{Lemma} \begin{proof} Ergotropic work is a convex function, i.e., \(W_e(\sum_i p_i \rho_i) \leq \sum_i p_i W_e(\rho_i)\).
-This implies that if we have knowledge of the individual states \(\rho_i\) that compose a given mixture, we can extract at least as much work as we can from the mixed state itself.
+where `EPCPR' stands for ``energy-preserving channels and passive resets," and \(\tau_p\) is an arbitrary passive state where the resetting occurs with probability \(1-p\). \begin{Lemma} \cite{Swati2023} Ergotropy is monotone under $\Lambda_{EPCPR}$ channels. \end{Lemma} \begin{proof} Ergotropic work is a convex function, i.e., \(W_e(\sum_i p_i \zeta_i) \leq \sum_i p_i W_e(\zeta_i)\).
+This implies that if we have knowledge of the individual states \(\zeta_i\) that compose a given mixture, we can extract at least as much work as we can from the mixed state itself.
 Utilizing this fact and the expression for the EPCPR channel (Eq. \ref{EPCPR}), we can demonstrate that:

-The last inequality is derived using Lemma \ref{lemma1}, thus completing the proof. \end{proof} The set of ergodic channels considered in this article has the form \(\Lambda_{\tau} (\rho) = p_t \rho + (1-p_t) \tau\) which is quite similar to the EPCPR channel, where \(\Lambda_{EPC}\) is treated as an identity channel.
-However, a significant difference arises from the state \(\tau\), which does not necessarily have to be a passive state.
-However, in principle, we always can engineer the system Hamiltonian such that \(\tau\) becomes a passive state.
+The last inequality is derived using Lemma \ref{lemma1}, thus completing the proof. \end{proof} The set of ergodic channels considered in this article has the form \(\Lambda_{\tau_d} (\zeta) = p_t \zeta + (1-p_t) \tau_d\) which is quite similar to the EPCPR channel, where \(\Lambda_{EPC}\) is treated as an identity channel.
+However, a significant difference arises from the state \(\tau_d\), which does not necessarily have to be a passive state.
+However we can always, in principle, engineer the system Hamiltonian such that \(\tau_d\) becomes a passive state (later on denoted by $\tau_p$ only).
 In that case, the channels become quite similar, with the only difference being the time-dependent probability \(p_t\) due to the dynamical evolution of the ergodic channel.
 The following lemma is essential to exhibit the monotonicity of ergodic channels.
-In the subsequent lemma and theorem, we demonstrate how CP-divisibility can lead to this monotonicity throughout the dynamics of the ergodic channel. \begin{Lemma} For a pair of EPCPR channels \(\Lambda^p_{\tau}(\rho)=p\rho+(1-p)\tau\) and \(\Lambda^q_{\tau}(\rho)=q\rho+(1-q)\tau\), \(W_e(\Lambda^p_{\tau}(\rho)) \geq W_e(\Lambda^q_{\tau}(\rho))\) if and only if \(p \geq q\). \end{Lemma} \begin{proof} Define an EPCPR channel:
+In the subsequent lemma and theorem, we demonstrate how CP-divisibility can lead to this monotonicity throughout the dynamics of the ergodic channel.